 - Purchase only legal fireworks.
 What types of fireworks are legal varies from state to state; check local laws for current restrictions.

-- Read all descriptions and labels before purchasing fireworks and be aware of any special effects such as launched sparks, color changes, sirens, spinning, etc. so you know what to expect.
+- Read all descriptions and labels before purchasing fireworks and be aware of any special effects such as launched sparks, color changes, sirens, or spinning, so you know what to expect.

 - Purchase fireworks close to the celebration to avoid long-term storage hazards.